jlheflin/jlheflin.github.io/docs/nwchemex_install_instructions.md

 cd chemcache
 git checkout generated_data
 ```
-You can confirm that the generated data is available if you to to the
+You can confirm that the generated data is available if you go to the
 `src/chemcache/bases` folder and see more than just `sto_dash_3g` in
 the folder.
 Then you will want to add the following line to the
 `toolchain.cmake` file: